fx-giant/giant-documentations/visual/ticker.md

 ![Ticker](./images/ticker/ticker.PNG)

 A Ticker chart allows us to have a clear view on each subject tagged to their respective category with additional details including message, date/time and a thumbnail.
 The subject could be hyperlinked so that it is clickable and would direct the user to the link attached.
 Category is clickable as well, to filter all the subjects tagged under the particular category.
+Furthermore, a ticker chart could be used as a news feed as well, showing headlines row-by-row.

 <br/>

 ## Data Binding

-There are two mandatory bindings which are **Subject** and **Category**.
+There are two mandatory bindings which are **Subject** and **Category** and four optional bindings including **Message**, **Date Time**, **Image URL** and **Link**.

 |Bindings|Data Type|
 |---|---|